-After they got back and were mustered out of the Corps, Newtbar, who was from a fairly wealthy family, came to my father with ,000.
+After they got back and were mustered out of the Corps, Newtbaar, who was from a fairly wealthy family, came to my father with a check.
 He loved to hear my father sing, especially Frankie Lane's hit songs. like "Georgia," "Jezebel" and "The Flying Dutchman."
 Newtbaar told my father he had the most beautiful voice he had ever heard.
 He wanted my father to go to Hollywood and be a singer.

-My family would occasionally in the summer and drive up to Montana to visit my grandmother and uncle on my mother's side.
-Part of the journey up there was along a stretch of highway which was called the Grapevine which is now the I-5, which was full of steep switchbacks and rapid changes of elevation.
+Occasionally, in the summer, my family would drive up to Montana to visit my grandmother and uncle on my mother's side.
+Part of the journey up there was along a stretch of highway which was called the Grapevine which is now the I-5, full of steep switchbacks and rapid changes of elevation.
 My father was agoraphobic which I learned through my childhood.
-As an adult I took my parents NYC and then to Windows on the World, which was a restaurant overlooking the city in the North Tower of the World Trade Center on floors 106 and 107.
+As an adult, I took my parents NYC and then to Windows on the World, which was a restaurant overlooking the city in the North Tower of the World Trade Center on floors 106 and 107.
 My father stood at the back of the elevator once the doors opened to the restaurant, saw the tip-tops of skyscrapers.
 He barely was able to inch his way around with his back against the center walls.
 It was the most vulnerable I had ever seen him.

 WATM: What values were stressed at home?

 I was drafted.
 Basic and Advanced Infantry training were tough physically in many ways since I was not particularly athletic.
-I was appointed cadence caller for our early morning five-mile runs probably because of my loud voice.
-One of my cadences calls was, "…we are the mighty, mighty mighty Charlie, everywhere we go people want to know who we are, so we tell them, we are Charlie, mighty mighty Charlie…" Classic.
-Although I sometimes ad libbed a couple, including: "If you got a half a buck….Call someone who gives a (bleep.)"
+I was appointed cadence caller for our early morning five-mile runs, probably because of my loud voice.
+One of my cadence calls was, "…we are the mighty, mighty mighty Charlie, everywhere we go people want to know who we are, so we tell them, we are Charlie, mighty mighty Charlie…" Classic.
+Although I sometimes ad-libbed a couple, including: "If you got a half a buck...Call someone who gives a (bleep.)"
 I was sent to Nam near the end of the war during Vietnamization and was put into an S-1 shop for the 101st Airborne in Bien Hoa.
 What a relief!
 My thoughts were of a dry hooch, spit-shined boots, pressed combat fatigues, and weekends in Saigon.
 I lasted at the S-1 just one week.
 Because American grunts were being phased out of the war, the Division Commander wanted all soldiers with a combat MOS to be sent out into the field to get the ARVN up to speed.
-I was an 11B-20 –infantry, boonie rat, ground pounder — so off I went to "the bush."
+I was an 11B-20 --infantry, boonie rat, ground pounder -- so off I went to "the bush."

-I was sent up to I Corps in Quang Tri province, in I Corps.
+I was sent up to I Corps in Quang Tri province.
 I reported to the 2nd of the 501st Battalion Headquarters and then to their Charlie Company, Third Platoon.
-The platoon leader, SGT Yonashiru, took a look at me — being six feet tall and husky. the PL asked, “who’s the (effing) cherry?"
+The platoon leader, SGT Yonashiru, took a look at me, being six feet tall and husky, and the PL asked, "Who's the (effing) cherry?"
 He scoped me out.
-Given my height and apparent strength he ordered me to take the "gun" or the "radio”.
+Given my height and apparent strength, he ordered me to take the "gun" or the "radio."
 The "gun" was the .50 caliber machine gun.
 I chose the radio, which seemed kind of "show business" to me.
-Apparently, some of the grunts initially thought I might be a Criminal Investigation Division (CID) narc because I showed up by myself to the unit with spit shined boots, crisp fatigues.
+Apparently, some of the grunts initially thought I might be a Criminal Investigation Division (CID) narc because I showed up by myself to the unit with spit-shined boots and crisp fatigues.
 I was also a few years older than the rest of the platoon.
 I was warned by a fellow soldier about being viewed as a narc and warned me about "fragging."
-Fragging described when someone rolls a grenade under another soldier's hooch to get rid of a "problem”.
-For the first time in Vietnam I was really scared.
+Fragging was when someone rolls a grenade under another soldier's hooch to get rid of a "problem."
+For the first time in Vietnam, I was really scared.

 I went into the company area and went up to a soul brother and asked for a doobie.
 I'd never smoked grass in my life.
 He handed me a joint.
 I stood there in the company area and toked up so anyone watching would see.
 I then went back to my hooch and passed out for like twelve hours.
 From then on, I was one of the guys and no longer a target of fragging.
 I was now "in" in the outfit.

-Charlie company had its 50th reunion, almost 50 years to the day many were injured including Joey Patterson at the FSB Ripcord battle.
+Charlie Company had its 50th reunion, almost 50 years to the day many were injured, including Joey Patterson at the FSB Ripcord battle.
 Due to Covid-19 I was not able to fly out to Pennsylvania.
-However, I did do a Zoom call and got see them all and meet their wives.
+However, I did do a Zoom call and got to see them all and meet their wives.
 Joey and I caught up as well.
-It was a great virtual reunion due to the COVID pandemic.
+It was a great virtual reunion due to the pandemic.
 Keeping the threads of your life together along the way can give you a better sense of where you are from and going.

 WATM: What values have you carried over from the Army into acting and film?

-When filming a movie, you are all in it together where everyone has their own duty.
+When filming a movie, you are all in it together, and everyone has their own duty.
 The expectation is that everyone knows exactly what they have to do and to do it as quickly and gracefully as they can.
-It includes keeping spirits up when waiting out a rainstorm to restart filming and when moving locations and loading up the trucks is like heading to another combat assault.
+It includes keeping spirits up when waiting out a rainstorm to restart filming, and when moving locations and loading up the trucks, it is like heading to another combat assault.
 So, I must have my shit together and know my lines cold.
 There is a lot that carries over from being in the military to working on a film production.
-You depend on each other and don't want a weak link and sure as hell don't want to be that weak link.
+You depend on each other and don't want a weak link, and sure as hell, you don't want to be that weak link.

 WATM: What is the most fulfilling stage and/or film role you have done?

-Warden Norton from The Shawshank Redemption without a doubt is the best role I have ever had.
+Warden Norton from The Shawshank Redemption, without a doubt, is the best role I have ever had.
 It is the best movie I have ever been in.
 I have been back to many reunions and celebrations at the prison.
 People go to visit the prison and stay overnight.
-They even have a Shawshank trail where people get to see all the outside filming locations and then take a tour of the prison where it has artifacts from the movie.
-I have been to every continent except Antarctica and everywhere I go people come up to me to speak about The Shawshank Redemption.
-People come up to me in Europe, South America, Australia where to be a part of a movie that is such high quality and well-known across the board is truly a blessing.
+They even have a Shawshank trail where people get to see all the outside filming locations and then take a tour of the prison, which has artifacts from the movie.
+I have been to every continent except Antarctica and everywhere I go, people come up to me to speak about The Shawshank Redemption.
+People come up to me in Europe, South America, and Australia.
+To be a part of a movie that is such high quality and well-known across the board is truly a blessing.

-I was invited to Akron for a special day celebrating Shawshank Redemption and by the local AA Akron baseball team the Rubber Ducks to throw out the first pitch.
-They also ordered from China a thousand bobble head Warden Nortons.
-The first thousand people to come in would get one where I would sign them.
-I have one for myself and have given a few away too.
+I was invited to Akron for a special day celebrating Shawshank Redemption and by the local AA Akron baseball team, the Rubber Ducks, to throw out the first pitch.
+They also ordered a thousand bobblehead Warden Nortons.
+The first thousand people to come in would get one and I would sign them.
+I have one for myself and have given a few away, too.

 *He shares some of the best quotes people request when he signs autographs from the film are, "Put your trust in the Lord; your ass belongs to me," "Lord, it's a miracle!
 The man up and vanished like a fart in the wind," and "…or am I being obtuse."